knative/func/docs/guides/func_yaml.md

   value: '{{ env:LOCAL_ENV_VALUE }}'
 ```

-For example, the below func.yaml snippet modifies the default golang buildpack to build source code with 1.15 compiler version.
+For example, the below `func.yaml` snippet modifies the default Golang buildpack to build source code with 1.15 compiler version.
 Refer to respective buildpack documentation to know more about environment variables that modify behavior of the `func build`.
 ```yaml
 buildEnvs:
 - name: BP_GO_VERSION